cwoodall/generative-art-studio/notes/index.md

 - [[techniques/Differential Line Growth]]
 - More dot drawings with more complex flow fields (with more form?)
 - Line/box based flow fields similar to [[Fidenza]] with collision detection
+- Flow Fields with concentrations around the picture and rings around them (kind of 3d looking rings with flat flow fields inside of then
+- Line drawing for use with the [[Sovol Pen Plotter]]
+- Topographic maps + pen plotted

 [[WorkingMemory]]